labosj/farflight/README.md

 #Far Flight

-Flight as far as you can without crashing.
+Fly as far as you can without crashing.
 You can play it [here](http://edwrodrig.github.io/farflight/).

 ##Description
 **Far Flight** is a simple serverless *javascript* game that simulates 3d using *canvas* 2d context primitives.
 It's the final stage of several graphical demos originally programmed in *C++* using *Allegro* and then ported to *javascript*.
 Some of this demos are published in the following links: